 You are more likely to receive desk copies if your dean requests them on formal college letterhead.
 The bookstore does not request desk copies of textbooks for instructors.
 See your department chair or secretary if you have not received a complementary desk copy of textbooks.

-You should direct any individual who comes to campus looking for either a student or staff member should be directed to Safety and Security.
+You should direct any individual who comes to campus looking for either a student or staff member to the Safety and Security Office.
 As a matter of security, a faculty member should never open his or her classroom to an unexpected visitor unless accompanied by Safety and Security.